 Lord Abbett has extensive policies and procedures, software systems, and other controls that are designed to ensure that client accounts are managed in accordance with client investment guidelines, contractual obligations, and applicable laws and regulations.
 Each Lord Abbett employee and partner has the responsibility to know and follow the policies and procedures that apply in the performance of his or her duties and is subject to supervision by management.
-All Lord Abbett investment personnel who are involved in the management of client accounts receive training and certify in writing as to their understanding of the firm's compliance policies and procedures.
-Lord Abbett's Compliance Department monitors compliance with the firm's compliance policies and procedures and performs periodic review and testing of these policies and procedures.
+All Lord Abbett investment personnel who are involved in the management of client accounts receive training and certify in writing as to their understanding of the firm's compliance policies and procedures and performs periodic review and testing of these policies and procedures.
 In addition, there are a number of internal committees that oversee and advise Lord Abbett's senior executives on various legal and compliance aspects regarding the management of client accounts.

 On a quarterly basis, Mr. Kern meets with Lord Abbett's Managing Partner and other members of senior management to review portfolio holdings, characteristics, strategies, and performance attribution analysis.
-Yoana Koleva, Managing Director & Portfolio Manager, supervises Mr. Kern.
+Yoana Koleva, Partner & Portfolio Manager, supervises Mr. Kern.
 If you have a question about the management of your account, you can call your client relationship manager or Ms. Koleva at 201-827-2000.